LynkRobotics/LynkOA/2025/EarlySeasonStrategy.md

 - Acquire coral from the ground
 - Acquire algae from the ground
 - Acquire coral from the coral station
-- Acquire pre-scored algae / coral
+- Acquire pre-staged algae / coral
-    - Also acquire opponent’s pre-scored algae / coral
+    - Also acquire opponent’s pre-staged algae / coral
 - Score algae into alliance processor
 - Score algae into opponent processor
 - Score algae into barge net